 It's interesting to see how these automated marketing campaigns work to get maximum results.

 The campaigns progress according to the pre-fixed timings and behavioral triggers such as visiting the website, clicking a link or simply, being a loyal customer.
 The automated emails tend to maximize the conversion rates and minimize unsubscribes.
-An email pipeline is designed to send the messages to the potential customers at scheduled timings with proper planning.
+An email pipeline is designed to send messages to potential customers at scheduled timings with proper planning.
 Here, the business organization builds, nurtures, and maintains relationships with the customers through automated email messages.

 There could be any number of steps in the flowchart/pathway of a drip campaign.
 It should align with the company's goals/objectives, marketing strategy, and business requirements.
 However, the steps mainly revolve around three aspects: